 - Contract: BE SURE TO HAVE A CONTRACT!
 Do NOT breed your Pug without a contract!
 I CAN NOT STRESS THIS ENOUGH.
 We live in a lawsuit happy society.
 Always be prepared for the possibility that someone could file a lawsuit against you.
 Have EVERYTHING in writing with signatures.
 Keep all of your contracts in a safe place and hold on to them for at least 7 years.

 Good luck with the endeavor of siring out your Pug!
 Ensure you have all your bases covered and be sure to have your Pug vet checked frequently.
+If you decide to breed a Pug, please review the article the Pug Heat Cycle.

 If you have any comments or questions about ’10 Tips on How to Stud a Pug’, feel free to visit our Forums or make a comment on this article below.